-After your first appointment, you should have a better understanding of what PV is and what steps you can do to manage it.
+After your first appointment with your doctor, you should have a better understanding of what PV is and how you can manage it.

 Once you have a better understanding of the disease, the next step is talking about your treatment.

 - How controllable is my disease?

 - Will it get worse?

-- What is the goal of my treatment?
+- What is the goal of treatment?

 - What are the benefits and risks of treatment?